We are now offering an enterprise-grade support service for organisations developing and deploying Corda solutions.

 For organisations wishing to register for Corda Support, please contact [email protected] to discuss your support needs.
 We continue to provide support to our development partners and, along with our burgeoning open-source community, we continue to provide informal support to developers everywhere via our Corda Slack channel and our Discourse forum.

 Frequently Asked Questions

-Corda Support will be available to any organisation registered with a Corda Support contract – please contact [email protected] to discuss your support needs.
+Corda Support is available to any organisation registered with a Corda Support contract – please contact [email protected] to discuss your support needs.
 Each registered organisation can nominate up to three individuals who can then each be registered to have access to Corda Support.

 How can developers access Corda Support?

 We currently provide two channels – email and web portal.
-Once an individual is registered they will be able to send emails to Corda Support to log support requests, or log them via our Support Portal.
+Once an individual is registered they are able to send emails to Corda Support to log support requests, or log them via our Support Portal.
 We will be introducing a telephone channel for Production support.

 What are the response times for addressing support requests?

 All support requests raised for development support have a Service Level Agreement (SLA) of 8 hours for the Initial Response Time.
 For Production support the SLA is linked to the Priority of the incident: